patricklafrance/shelby/README.md

 ### Basic

 When you are using Shelby, you are basically only working with one of the provided view model (there's a few exception, we will talk about those later).
 Here's a very basic usage of Shelby.

-Define a view model.
+Define a view model

     var EmployeeDetailViewModel = Shelby.ViewModel.extend({
         model: null,